Gen Z leads drive to reverse Brexit

 Mr Van Scheltinga questioned whether Sir Keir would want to use his “hard-earned political capital” on reopening the Brexit debate and running the risk of getting “seriously bogged down” by it.

-Redfield and Wilton interviewed 2,000 adults in Britain online on 19 August.
+Redfield & Wilton interviewed 2,000 adults in Britain online on 19 August.

 Join our commenting forum